Bill Redmond

 William Thomas Redmond (born January 28, 1954) is an American politician and minister who served as a Republican member of the United States House of Representatives from New Mexico.
-He is the only Republican to represent this district.
+He is the only Republican to have ever represented New Mexico's 3rd congressional district.

 Early life and education

 Redmond was born in Chicago.
 He graduated from Lincoln Christian College in 1979 and was ordained as an independent Christian Church minister.
 Prior to attending Lincoln Christian College and Seminary, Redmond attended Murray State University, where he majored in political science and accounting.
-In 1988, Redmond graduated with a Masters of Divinity (MDiv.) in Theology and Philosophy from Lincoln Christian Seminary then moved to New Mexico.
+In 1988, Redmond graduated with a Masters of Divinity (MDiv.) in theology and philosophy from Lincoln Christian Seminary then moved to New Mexico.

 Career

 He served in the United States Army Reserve from 1985 until 1993 as part of an Army chaplain candidate program.
 Redmond was a minister for the Santa Fe Christian Church and worked as a teacher at University of New Mexico–Los Alamos.